and-cuau/PersonalWebsite/README.md

 - **Carousel**: Includes an interactive carousel component to showcase images or items in a sliding format, providing a visually engaging user interface.

 ## Challenges & Solutions
-- **Challenge**: Faced difficulties fixing position of nav bar at top-center of port across different pages.
+- **Challenge**:  Ensuring consistent top-center positioning of the navigation bar across pages.
-  **Solution**: Changed position style from "absolute" to "fixed".
+  **Solution**: Changed CSS positioning from "absolute" to "fixed".

 ## Future Improvements
 - Plan to implement CSS media queries to fit pages to additional screen sizes.